digitalocean/openfaas-kubernetes/README.md

-Repo for OpenFaaS Dzone demo!
+Repo to host demo for OpenFaaS function with DigitalOcean Kubernetes!